jcoreio/material-ui-popup-state/README.md

 - `bindTrigger`: creates props for a component that opens the popup when clicked.
 - `bindToggle`: creates props for a component that toggles the popup when clicked.
 - `bindHover`: creates props for a component that opens the popup while hovered.
+- `bindFocus`: creates props for a component that opens the popup while hovered.

 To use one of these functions, you should call it with the object returned by `usePopupState` and spread the return value into the desired